-CCPS manages a Disaster Relief Fund in partnership with UNC Rural to support disaster recovery efforts in North Carolina.
+CCPS manages a Disaster Relief Fund to support disaster recovery efforts in North Carolina.
 Grants of up to $10,000 are available to enable public service efforts by UNC-Chapel Hill students, staff and faculty.
 For the Request for Proposals (RFP), go to the CCPS application portal.
 Proposals will be considered on a rolling basis.

 The Center encourages members of the Carolina community to think creatively about how you can contribute your resources and expertise to assist in disaster recovery.
 All projects should be conducted with a community partner and address a stated need of the community.
 The Center encourages projects that have an academic connection.
 Read about a recent disaster recovery grant recipient in this spotlight!

 Students and student organizations must work with a faculty or staff advisor who will be asked to submit a statement of support during the application process.
-Applications are accepted on a rolling basis on the 15th of each month.
-Applicants will be notified within two to three weeks of submission.
-For questions, email Kate Palmer or call 919-843-6616.
+Applications are accepted on a rolling basis.
+Applicants should notify the Center when an application has been submitted and will be notified within two to three weeks of submission.
+For questions, email Ryan Nilsen or call 919-843-6829.

 Grants to Support Disaster Relief Trips

 Thanks to donor generosity, CCPS has limited funds available to support campus efforts.
-The grants are up to $1,000 for relief trips, organized by UNC-Chapel Hill students, staff or faculty, to affected areas.
+The grants are up to $1,000 for relief trips, organized by UNC-Chapel Hill students, staff or faculty, to affected areas in North Carolina.

 All trip proposals should be in direct response to the hurricane and expressed community need.
 Students and student organizations must work with a faculty or staff adviser who will submit a statement of support for the trip as a part of the application process.
-Applications will be accepted and reviewed on a rolling basis and can be submitted through the Carolina Center for Public Service application portal.
+Applications will be accepted and reviewed on a rolling basis and can be submitted through the CCPS application portal.
 Please contact firstname.lastname@example.org with questions.

 Relief Trip Planning Resources